 Welcome to our thought for the week.
-Each week there will be things on this page to make you think.
-Puzzles to solve and problems to ponder.
-Sometimes there is a correct answer.
-Sometimes you will have to think it through and come to your own conclusions……
+We are thinking about the Parables that Jesus told.
+Sometimes there is a correct answer – sometimes you will have to think it through and come to your own conclusions……

 A parable to ponder